Learning Long-Range Representations with Equivariant Messages: Introduction

-In this work, we aim to combine the strengths of physical $1/r^p$ interactions, computational efficiency and physically meaningful asymptotic behavior, with the ability of equivariant message passing to communicate higher-order geometric information.
-To this end, we extend the idea of Ewald message passing: We consider charges as equivariant objects, and can therefore use the evaluation of inverse power law potentials as mechanism for long-range equivariant message passing.
-Based on this mechanism, we design \lorem, a \mlp architecture that combines short- and long-range message passing. \lorem offers consistently high accuracy across a series of long-range benchmark tasks, outperforming other short- and long-range message passing models.
+In this work, we combine the strengths of physical inverse power law $1/r^p$ interactions with the ability of equivariant message passing to communicate higher-order geometric information.
+Inverse power-law interactions are well-defined for periodic systems, have physically meaningful asymptotic behavior, and can be computed efficiently using established techniques from computational physics.
+Extending the idea of Ewald message passing, we treat charges as equivariant objects and use inverse power-law potentials as a mechanism for long-range communication.
+Based on this mechanism, we design \lorem, an \mlp architecture that combines short- and long-range message passing. \lorem offers consistently high accuracy across a series of long-range benchmark tasks, outperforming other short- and long-range message passing models.

-Our contributions are as follows: \begin{itemize} \item We introduce an equivariant, global, long-range message passing mechanism that leverages existing methods from computational physics for $\bigo{N \log N}$ scaling in periodic systems, \item We design a novel \mlp architecture, \lorem, around this mechanism, \item We conduct a series of experiments to probe the limits of equivariant short-range message passing to model long-range physics. \end{itemize}
+Our contributions are: \begin{itemize} \item We introduce an equivariant, global, long-range message passing mechanism that can leverage efficient methods from computational physics for asymptotic $\bigo{N \log N}$ scaling in periodic systems, and potentially $\bigo{N}$ scaling in non-periodic ones, \item We design a novel \mlp architecture, \lorem, around this mechanism, \item We conduct a series of experiments to probe the limits of equivariant short-range message passing to model long-range physics. \end{itemize}